UofL's commitment to sustainability is reflected in our Green Purchasing Policy.

 - All food contractors shall agree to work with their distributors to purchase a minimum of 15% locally grown products.
 All food contractors shall further agree that the 15% is an initial percentage and that all food contractors will purchase as much local produce and product as possible.
 All food contractors and University will review the local purchases annually and mutually agree on increases to the percentage where and when possible.

-- 1700 office supplies with recycled content were available.
+- Over 1700 different office supplies with 30-100% recycled content are available through our contract.

 - Paper products (towels, tissue, envelopes, etc) carry a recycled content from 30% to 50%.

-- Carpet from J&J and Mohawk meets Carpet and Rug Institute Indoor Air Quality Program and contains a recycled content.
+- Carpet from Mohawk meets Carpet and Rug Institute Indoor Air Quality Program and contains a recycled content.

 - Other products with a recycled content include: trash can liners, trash cans, microfiber mop heads, brooms, and buffing pads.